HAWKWATCHER’S HELPER

 An adult Sharp-shinned Hawk with slightly rounded corners on the tail (left) compared to the adult Cooper’s Hawk from the preceding image (right).
 Note the heftier appearance of the protruding head and more tubular contour of the Cooper’s Hawk’s body and tail.
 (October)

 On an adult male Cooper’s Hawk, the gray cheek and nape adjoin a notably darker cap in the area behind the eye.
 At some angles, including the one seen here, this trait can give an observer the illusion of a white superciliary line (eyeline), suggesting an American Goshawk.
 If the bird in this image were a goshawk, the wings would be broader, particularly near their base, and usually more tapered near their tip.
-This slate-blue accipiter with long wings and dark tips on the primaries (hands) is most likely an adult male Cooper’s Hawk.
+This slate-blue accipitrine hawk with long wings and dark tips on the primaries (hands) is most likely an adult male Cooper’s Hawk.
 Though similar in appearance, adult male goshawks have extensively dark primaries as well as secondaries, giving the wings a two-toned look when seen from above.
-Dorsally, adult female accipiters are generally uniform in color.
+Dorsally, adult female Accipiter/Astur hawks are generally uniform in color.
 (October)

 The orange eye and rich gray plumage indicates that this adult Cooper’s Hawk may be in its third or fourth year.
 (November)